Kuku Kohli

-Kuku Kohli (born Avtar Kohli; 4 June 1949) is a director, writer, editor and screenwriter of Bollywood Films.
-He was born in Peshawar.
-He gave Ajay Devgan his first break in the 1991 Bollywood film Phool Aur Kaante.
+Avtar Kohli (4 June 1949 – 25 August 2026), professionally known as Kuku Kohli, was an Indian film director, producer screenwriter and editor.
+He gave Ajay Devgan his first break in the 1991 superhit film Phool Aur Kaante.

 Career

 Early in his career, he worked under Raj Kapoor for many years where he learned his skills.

-Kuku Kohli has been in the film industry for more than 30 years.
+Kuku Kohli had been in the film industry for more than 30 years.

 He was the second unit director of the film Betaab which was the launch pad of Sunny Deol and Amrita Singh and catapulted both into stardom as it was a golden jubilee film.
 Another film was Arjun starring Sunny Deol and Dimple Kapadia, was a silver jubilee film.
-He, then, directed Phool Aur Kaante which achieved diamond jubilee status and elevated the visibility of Ajay Devgan.
-After this, he directed Kohraam starring Dharmendra, Suhaag starring Ajay Devgan, Akshay Kumar, Karishma Kapoor, Nagma was again a golden jubilee.
-Haqeeqat starred Ajay Devgan and Tabu.
-It was nominated in 7 categories including best director for the Filmfare Awards.
+He, then, directed Kohraam starring Dharmendra.
+After this, he directed Phool Aur Kaante which achieved diamond jubilee status and elevated the visibility of Ajay Devgan; Suhaag starring Ajay Devgan, Akshay Kumar, Karishma Kapoor, Nagma was again a golden jubilee; Haqeeqat starred Ajay Devgan and Tabu, it was nominated in 7 categories including best director for the Filmfare Awards.
 Kohli was also nominated as the best director of the year for the same film for the Screen Awards.
+His next film was Anari No.1 starring Govinda in a double role.
 His directorial venture was Zulmi starring Akshay Kumar and Twinkle Khanna.
 This film had also run successfully everywhere.

-His next film was Anari No.1 starring Govinda in a double role.
 Since then he had made Yeh Dil Aashiqanaa.
 Music maestros Nadeem-Shravan made a comeback into the industry with this film.
 His last directorial was Woh Tera Naam Tha starring Arjan Bajwa and Kanchi Kaul.